 • You'll see four types of gyms on the map: grey, yellow, blue and red.
 Grey gyms are unclaimed, but you can't walk straight up to these and add a Pokémon because the person who just took down the gym has a while to put their own Pokémon in the gym.

 • If a gym matches the colour of your team you can enter and train your Pokémon in order to increase the Prestige of the gym (which makes it more difficult for rival teams to win).
 If you level up the gym through training you will also be able to leave behind one of your Pokémon to help protect that gym from rival teams.

 • To begin training in a friendly gym you enter and press the glove icon.
-Battle will commence, and you will use a single Pokémon to beat as many of the Pokémon defending that gym as possible, so it makes sense to choose your strongest Pokémon against the defending Pokémon (for help as to what Pokémon to choose see Pokémon Matchups).
+Battle will commence, and you will use six Pokémon to beat as many of the Pokémon defending that gym as possible, so it makes sense to choose your strongest Pokémon against the defending Pokémon (for help as to what Pokémon to choose see Pokémon Matchups).
 However, you will add more prestige points to the gym if you can defeat the defending Pokémon with one that has a lower CP than it.
 Tap your opponent to fight (but be careful not to tap too fast or the game may glitch), and long-tap to perform a special move.
 If you know your Pokémon you'll know some types are better at fighting certain types than others - you can pick which Pokémon you take into battle by tapping on it and selecting a new one before the contest begins.

 At the end of the battle, whether you win or lose, the gym's prestige will increase and you will earn XP.
 However, your Pokémon will also lose HP.
 You can increase its health with a Potion, Super Potion, Hyper Potion, Max Potion or Revive, which can be picked up from PokéStops or when you level up and are found in your Items (click the PokéBall and choose Items).
 If you manage to level up the gym, click the icon with the plus to add a Pokémon of your choice.